-- Promptly identify rapidly evolving problems (sliding, ice sleeves growth, etc.).
+- rapidly identify evolving problems, such as sliding, ice sleeves growth, etc.;

 Users and their needs

-The potential customers are owners of High Voltage power infrastructures: these companies are in charge of dispatching the electrical energy keeping the network balanced between energy production and demand.
+Owners of high voltage power infrastructures, such as transmission system operators (TSOs) and distribution system operators (DSOs), are in charge of dispatching electrical energy from the power producers to the energy consumers, while keeping the energy network balanced between energy production and demand.

 Service/ system concept